BOOK REVIEW - 'Crossing the Chasm' by Geoffrey A. Moore🔗

 Moore sets off reviewing the two previously dominant frameworks in the field: High-Tech Marketing Model and the Technology Adoption Life Cycle that it is based on.
-The latter groups customers into four: Innovators, early adopters, early majority, late majority, and laggards.
+The latter groups customers into five: Innovators, early adopters, early majority, late majority, and laggards.
 The High-Tech Marketing Model assumes that successful products capture the first group, the innovators, and smoothly move from left to right, with each segment becoming a point of reference for the segment to its right.
 In his book, Moore debunks these two frameworks and asserts that there are cracks between each adjacent segment, posing obstacles to smooth market development.

 Moore introduces his own insights into the Technology Adoption Life Cycle and revises it.
 He gives us a psychographic analysis of each segment.
 He characterizes the innovators as "the technology enthusiasts," the early adopters as "the visionaries," the early majority as "the pragmatists," the late majority as "the conservatives," and the laggards as "the skeptics."
 These personas represent customer archetypes with distinctive features described by the author in laser-sharp detail as if he is looking at a photograph and telling us what he sees in it.